varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

             value-type: STRING
 ```

-The engine will invoke `AweSomeAction` serverless function with input
+The engine will invoke `AweSomeAction` serverless function with the input:

 ```json
 {